 Naturally, you will probably run into the problem of forgetting what you did or losing track of time.
 That is not good.
 You will have to recover it and try to remember.
 Usually not remembering what you were doing is a bad sign, because you weren’t living consciously or were aware of what you were doing.
 BAAAAAAD, don’t let it happen.
 But we can usually recover or jog your memory as to what happened.

 One of the easiest way to find out what you were doing is probably your browser history.
 That’s usually where people end up slipping.
-Maybe they caught a photo of a burning building on their newsfeed, which led them to reddit, and they all of a sudden spent 2 hrs browsing through internet sites.
+Maybe they caught a photo of a leaping cat on their newsfeed, which led them to reddit, and they all of a sudden spent 2 hrs browsing through internet sites.
 Yeah, checking your browser history will give you a definitive log of what you did.
 Another source of clues is your text messages.
-Maybe you actually spent the last 30 minutes texting your girl friend (who has subsequently friend-zoned you).
+Maybe you actually spent the last 30 minutes texting a girl (who has subsequently friend-zoned you).

 Logging Your Time

 Start a new excel sheet (I usually like to keep separate excel sheets for each term like 1st semester freshman year, summer, etc), and in the rows start listing out the times you want to track.
 Usually it entails goals and all your calendar activities.
 Here’s what mine looks like.
 It could act like a template for you:At the beginning of every week, you go back to your last week’s calendar and count up how much time you spent for each of these rows.
 There are certain rules I follow to ensure that I keep an accurate recount of everything.
 You can choose to follow these rules or not, or make up your own.